phonglam3103/msani-readthedocs/docs/source/evaluation.rst

 Early Evaluation
 =================

-MolSanitizer is currently in development and has not yet been publicly released.
+EirVS is currently in development and has not yet been publicly released.

 We are excited to invite interested users to participate in an early evaluation of our software.
-Your feedback will play a crucial role in shaping the future of MolSanitizer and ensuring it meets the needs of our community.
+Your feedback will play a crucial role in shaping the future of EirVS and ensuring it meets the needs of our community.

 To gain early access to the repository, please reach out to us with your GitHub account details via email at:

-`israel.cabezadevaca@icm.uu.se <mailto:israel.cabezadevaca@icm.uu.se>`_
+`phong.lam@icm.uu.se <mailto:phong.lam@icm.uu.se>`_

 We look forward to collaborating with you!